Simpler is often better, which is why we've paired up with our experts to provide you with five easy ways to boost your immunity.

 Regular exercise has also been found to increase the range of bacteria in the gut, which can help the immune system work more efficiently.
 'Aim for 30 minutes, five days a week,' says Dean.
 'If this is too much all in one go, three bouts of 10 minutes are just as beneficial.'
 Try a mix of cardiovascular exercise (walking, jogging cycling), strength training (free or fixed weights, Body Pump and Pilates), and flexibility (yoga, tai chi, Body Balance).

-When you are stressed and run down, you are twice as likely to develop symptoms when exposed to a common cold virus, says GP and medical nutritionist Dr Sarah Brewer.
+When you are stressed and run down, you are twice as likely to develop symptoms when exposed to a common cold virus.
 This is thought to be a result partly of high levels of stress hormones.

 'The virus particles of both the common cold and the flu are spread from person to person; they may then enter a nearby person's body through the eyes, nose or mouth,' says GP Dr Roger Henderson.